Personal information protection policy

 How it works

-To recycle capsules, residents must place their used capsules in the green recycling bag provided for this purpose.
+For recuperation, residents must place their used capsules in the green recycling bag provided for this purpose.
 A bag is included with each online capsule order placed on the Nespresso website.
-To make sure the capsules can be correctly sorted, it is imperative that they be placed in the bag; capsules place directly in the recycling bin will not be recycled.
+To make sure the capsules can be correctly sorted, it is imperative that they be placed in the bag; capsules place directly in the blue bin will not be recycled.

 Pick the right collection